Best Vegan Fertilizers for Organic and Veganic Gardening

 Understanding Vegan Fertilizers

-These ingredients provide essential nutrients such as nitrogen, phosphorus, and potassium, supporting robust plant growth without the need for animal exploitation.
+These ingredients give essential nutrients (such as nitrogen, phosphorus, and potassium) to the soil and support robust plant growth without the need for animal exploitation.

 Vegan Kid Graham Miller planting seeds in his newly renovated garden and vego garden bed.